KM016/IsingModel/README.md

 - main():
     - Iterates over a range of β values to generate and save trend plots for energy and magnetisation.

+### Distribution Tests
+- run: ./run_distTest.sh
+- output will be visualisations of test cases with beta = 0 and 10 and a 2x2 test case with beta = 0 and 10
+- these visualisations confirm the model is correct as visualisations match theoretical distributions